-Bids totaling $3,374,115 were let for the facility following legislative approval of the project with the bill signed by Governor Frank Farrar on February 14, 1970.
+Bids totaling $3,374,115 were let for the facility following legislative approval of the project with the bill signed by Gov. Frank Farrar on February 14, 1970.
 Ground was broken Sept.
 22, 1970.
-Governor Richard Kneip placed the cornerstone on October 2, 1971.
+Governor Richard Kneip placed the cornerstone Oct.
+2, 1971.
 Final cost of the building totaled $3,685,000, with the difference made up by gifts and items donated later.

-The Jackrabbits played their first game in Frost Arena on February 2, 1973.
+The Jackrabbits played their first game in Frost Arena Feb.
+2, 1973.
 In 1994, the one-millionth fan passed through the Frost Arena turnstiles.

-Reuben B. “Jack” Frost was born in Sheyenne, ND, April 26, 1907, and graduated from Spring Grove, MN, High School in 1923.
-He attend Luther College (Iowa) from 1924 to 1928, and received his Ph.D in Physical Education from the University of Oregon in 1958.
-He was named Athletic Director, and professor and head of the Department of Physical Education in June 1947, and served until assuming a distinguished professorship at Springfield (MA) College in 1960.
+Reuben B. “Jack” Frost was born in Sheyenne, North Dakota, April 26, 1907, and graduated from Spring Grove, Minnesota, High School in 1923.
+He attend Luther College (Iowa) from 1924 to 1928, and received his Ph.D in physical education from the University of Oregon in 1958.
+He was named athletic director, and professor and head of the Department of Physical Education in June 1947, and served until assuming a distinguished professorship at Springfield (Massachusetts) College in 1960.
 At Springfield, he occupied the only endowed chair for physical education in the nation.
-His coaching career began in 1928 at Glenwood, MN, High School and later at Fergus Falls, MN.
+His coaching career began in 1928 at Glenwood, Minnesota, High School and later at Fergus Falls, Minnesota.
 In 1935, he became athletic director and coach at Bemidji State College.
-Dr. Frost established the Health, Physical Education and Recreation Graduate program at SDSU in 1951.
+Frost established the health, physical education and recreation graduate program at SDSU in 1951.
 He was an international leader in recreation, health and physical education.
 Among other international assignments, he was this nation's representative at the Fifth Session of the International Olympic Academy at Greece in 1965.
-An author, teacher, coach and administrator, Dr. Frost's influence on this university remains today.
-He mentored Dr. Stanley Marshall, in whose honor the Stanley J. Marshall Center is named.
+An author, teacher, coach and administrator, Frost's influence on this university remains today.
+He mentored Stanley Marshall, in whose honor the Stanley J. Marshall Center is named.

 Brookings, SD 57007